Barcelona–Vallès Line

 The Barcelona–Vallès Line (Línia Barcelona-Vallès) is an unconnected standard gauge rapid transit and commuter railway line linking Barcelona with Sabadell and Terrassa via the Collserola mountain range, in Catalonia, Spain.
 Its name refers to the Catalan historical region of Vallès, whereby most part of the line runs.
 Plaça de Catalunya station serves as the Barcelona terminus of the line, where almost all its trains either start or terminate.
 The line then continues northwards and branches off twice before leaving the city limits.
 Its main route splits in two in Sant Cugat del Vallès, forming two major branches to Sabadell and Terrassa.
 It has 40 passenger stations in operation and a total line length of 48.1 km.

 The origins of the line date from 1863, when a privately owned railway from Barcelona to the then-separated town of Sarrià was opened.
 In 1912, Catalan engineer Carles Emili Montañès created the company Ferrocarriles de Cataluña (FCC) in order to take control of the line and extend it northwards.
 After successive extensions, the line reached Terrassa and Sabadell in 1919 and 1922, respectively.
 In 1977, FCC announced that the whole line was to be closed due to the company's bad economic results.
 Nevertheless, the Spanish government prevented that from happening by taking control of it.
 The line was transferred to the Catalan government in 1979, and has been operated by Ferrocarrils de la Generalitat de Catalunya (FGC) ever since.
 Currently, the most prominent intervention on the line is the extension of the Terrassa and Sabadell branches through the construction of a route underneath the two cities; the former was completed in 2015, whilst the latter did so in 2017.

 Barcelona Metro rapid transit lines 6, 7 and 12 serve the line's urban branches within Barcelona, while the rest of the line is operated as a high-frequency commuter rail system known as Vallès Metro (Metro del Vallès).
 This system further includes the Vallvidrera Funicular, which is also operated by FGC.
 The Barcelona–Vallès Line is part of the Autoritat del Transport Metropolità (ATM) fare-integrated public transport system for the Barcelona metropolitan area.

 History

+The Barcelona–Vallès Line was opened in 1863 with the old Iberian gauge of 1672 mm, and was electrified and regauged to standard gauge (1435 mm) in 1905.